-- before performing any service. - Label all wires prior to disconnecting when performing service.
-Wiring errors can cause improper and dangerous operation. - Verify proper operation after servicing. - · Failure to follow these instructions can result in personal injury or death.
+- Turn off power at the branch circuit breaker serving the water heater before performing any service. - Label all wires prior to disconnecting when performing service.
+Wiring errors can cause improper and dangerous operation. - Verify proper operation after servicing. - Failure to follow these instructions can result in personal injury or death.

-The following section, Fault And Alert Messages on page 59, lists some of the messages the control system will display on the LCD when there are operational problems.
+The following section, Fault And Alert Messages on page 61, lists some of the messages the control system will display on the LCD when there are operational problems.
 This is not a complete list.
 Along with each of the Fault and Alert messages described there will be a list of possible causes and things to check and repair.